chrislydick/homeassistant-day-of-photos/README.md

 # OneDrive Photo Fetcher for Home Assistant

-A reliable solution for fetching "day of photos" from OneDrive for your Home Assistant automation.
+A reliable solution for fetching "day of photos" from OneDrive for your Home Assistant automation. **Now available as a standalone script that runs via crontab!**

 ## 🎯 **Why OneDrive?**